hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 You might've noticed that both the install and activate events contain a method named `waitUntil()`.
 This method prevents server workers from getting in their own way.
 In the install event it delays firing of the activate event.
-In the activate event it delays other service worker events (though clients will behave as though the service worker doesn't exist until this method returns).This method must either be empty or take something that resolves to a promise.
+In the activate event it delays other service worker events.
+This method takes something that resolves to a promsie.
+If you don't want to wait for a promsie to resolve you can leave it out.

 But a promise to what?
 Before answering, let's take a detour and talk about debugging.